 Pooches are welcome on most of the cruises that explore the waters of Loch Ness.
 Climb aboard a boat and hunt for Nessie as you are driven around the famous loch near Inverness.
 At peak times cruises leave every 15 minutes so it’s easy to fit this memorable excursion into your day.

-There you have it, 8 excellent choices for great Scottish day out with the dog.
-If you are planning a trip and haven’t found anywhere to stay yet then check out our best dog friendly short breaks in Scotland with every thing from cottages to lodges and with the odd holiday park thrown in you’ll be sure to find some great accommodation.
+There you have it, 8 excellent choices for a great Scottish day out with the dog.
+If you are planning a trip and haven’t found anywhere to stay yet then check out our best short breaks in Scotland with everything from cottages to lodges and with the odd holiday park thrown in you’ll be sure to find some great accommodation.